Edit

 Collect logs from the Arc resource bridge

-For any issues encountered with the Azure Arc resource bridge, you can collect logs for further investigation.
+If you encounter any issues with the Azure Arc resource bridge, collect logs for further investigation.
 To collect the logs, use the Azure CLI Az arcappliance log command.

 To save the logs to a destination folder, run the following commands.
 These commands need connectivity to cluster configuration IP address.